Alief321/Alief321/README.md

 - 👋 Hi, I’m @Alief321
 - 👀 I’m interested in programming and video games
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning nothing
-- 🎉 I also learned a little bit about python,pascal,javascript and php
 - 😁 Nice to meet you guys

 <!---